-St. Patrick's Cathedral in Manhattan in New York City, NY
+St. Patrick's Cathedral in Manhattan, NY

-Located in the heart of Manhattan on 5th Avenue and 50th Street, this graceful cathedral is visited by over 3 million people a year who come to see the giant organs, solid bronze altar and striking gothic architecture.
-A landmark with a colorful past, the cathedral has fascinating points of interest such as the grand bronze canopy, or the crypt under the high altar where the Archbishops of New York are buried.
+Located in the heart of Manhattan on 5th Avenue and 50th Street, this graceful cathedral is visited by over 3 million people a year who come to see the giant organs, solid bronze altar, and striking gothic architecture.
+A landmark with a colorful past, the cathedral has fascinating points of interest such as the grand bronze canopy, and the crypt under the high altar where the Archbishops of New York are buried.
 Visit the St. Patrick's Cathedral for a service or just marvel at the ancient workmanship and opulence.